Get trial

 Richard Lehnerdt Jun 28, 2023

-Slowly changing dimensions (SCDs) are a powerful technique for tracking how data changes over time.
-Originally introduced by Ralph Kimball for dimensional modeling, SCDs are now used widely not only for dimensions but also for the historization of raw data.
-Because of this, the layer that stores historicized data is often called a “persisted staging layer”.
+Slowly Changing Dimensions (SCDs) are a core data warehousing technique for tracking how descriptive data changes over time.
+Originally introduced by Ralph Kimball for dimensional modeling, SCDs help teams preserve historical context instead of only keeping the latest value.
+They are now used not only for dimensions, but also for broader data historization patterns in staging, persisted staging, and analytical layers.

-In this article, we explain what slowly changing dimensions are, why they matter, and how Data Warehouse (DWH) automation dramatically simplifies their implementation and long-term maintenance.
+In this article, we explain what Slowly Changing Dimensions are, why they matter, the main SCD types, and how data warehouse automation can simplify implementation and long-term maintenance.

 What Is a Slowly Changing Dimension?

-A slowly changing dimension (SCD) is a data warehousing technique used to capture and store historical changes in descriptive attributes over time.
-Although the term includes the word “slowly,” changes may occur infrequently or frequently—what matters is that they do not follow a predictable schedule.
+A Slowly Changing Dimension (SCD) is a data warehousing technique used to capture and store historical changes in descriptive attributes over time.
+Although the term includes the word “slowly,” changes may occur infrequently or frequently.
+What matters is that the data warehouse can answer what was true at a specific point in time.

-• Historical storage: SCDs preserve previous attribute values instead of overwriting them.
+• Historical storage: SCDs preserve previous attribute values instead of simply overwriting them.

-• Change tracking: They track how attributes such as address, customer status, or product attributes evolve.
+• Change tracking: They track how attributes such as address, customer status, product category, supplier status, or organizational assignment evolve.

 • Analytical context: They enable questions like “What was true at that time?” rather than only “What is true today?”

-Importantly, these changes do not have to be slow.
-Modern Data Automation tools support historization even when attributes change rapidly or unpredictably.
-What matters is that every change is tracked consistently.
+Importantly, SCD changes do not have to be slow.
+Modern data automation approaches can support historization when attributes change occasionally, frequently, or unpredictably.
+The key requirement is that changes are captured consistently and can be queried reliably.

-Implementing SCDs manually—without Data Warehouse automation—is possible, but often complex and time-consuming.
-It requires careful ETL development, management of surrogate keys, and accurate handling of validity dates.
-Manual implementation is slow, expensive, and prone to human error.
+Implementing SCDs manually, without data warehouse automation, is possible but often complex and time-consuming.
+It requires careful ETL or ELT development, management of surrogate keys, accurate handling of validity dates, and clear rules for detecting changes.
+Manual implementation can become slow, expensive, and prone to inconsistency across projects.

-DWH automation significantly simplifies and accelerates SCD implementation by automating patterns, logic, and code generation—reducing risk while improving consistency and speed.
+Data warehouse automation can simplify and accelerate SCD implementation by applying repeatable patterns, generated logic, and metadata-driven configuration.
+This reduces implementation risk while improving consistency and speed.

 Formal Definition of Slowly Changing Dimensions

-• Architecture concept: A method for storing historic attribute values over long periods.
+• Architecture concept: A method for storing historical attribute values over long periods.

-• Attribute change tracking: Used to capture changes in dimension attributes such as customer details, product features, or organizational structures.
+• Attribute change tracking: A technique for capturing changes in dimension attributes such as customer details, product features, supplier information, or organizational structures.

-• Data modeling technique: SCDs store multiple record versions with validity information, enabling reconstruction of historical states.
+• Data modeling technique: A pattern that stores multiple record versions with validity information, enabling reconstruction of historical states.

 Example: Slowly Changing Dimension for Customer Address

-A classic example of an SCD is the history of a customer’s address.
+A classic example of a Slowly Changing Dimension is the history of a customer's address.
 A customer may move several times, and your analytics may need to answer:

 • “Where did the customer live when this sale occurred?”